GoogleCloudPlatform/gke-networking-recipes/multi-cluster-services/multi-cluster-services-basic/README.md

 Now we can demonstrate consuming this `ServiceExport` in a legacy _routes-based_ cluster.
 While VPC-native is the recommended type and the default for new clusters, non-VPC native clusters (also known as _routes-based clusters_) can still be configured to consume `ServiceExport`s from VPC-native clusters if you already have or need to use this cluster type.
 Note that non-VPC native clusters cannot export `ServiceExport`s, only consume them.

-1. Make a third cluster that uses routes-based networking that will consume `ServiceExport`s from `gke-1`.
+1. Make a third cluster that uses routes-based networking that will consume the newly migrated `ServiceExport` from `gke-2`.
 Making a routes-based cluster must be opted into with the flag `--no-enable-ip-alias`.
 Register it to your Hub the same way `gke-1` and `gke-2` were registered in cluster setup.

     ```
     gcloud container clusters create gke-routes-based --zone us-east1-b --release-channel rapid --workload-pool=${PROJECT}.svc.id.goog --no-enable-ip-alias